 You can also put the keyword at the start or at the end of the domain name.

 Brandbucket offers a service beyond the registration of domain names.
-It offers a brand package.
-Once you’ve registered a domain, you’ll need a logo.
-But if you take a step back and consider buying a name and logo at the same time, BrandBucket can help you tick both items off the list at the same time.
+It offers a brand package – premium domain names with logos and marketing materials.
+BrandBucket lets you tick both the premium domain and logo off the list at the same time.

 BrandBucket is a premium service because it can save businesses a lot of time, but it’s a great option for people that have some more money to spend or little time to do research.